 What this is

-AI Tumor Board is an open-source demo of a multidisciplinary oncology board run by six specialist AI agents — a radiation oncologist, medical oncologist, surgical oncologist, clinical pharmacist, molecular oncologist, and pathologist.
-Paste a clinical vignette and watch the agents independently research the case across PubMed, ClinicalTrials.gov, openFDA, DailyMed, RxNorm, CIViC, and the open web, then discuss across rounds until they converge on a consensus recommendation.
+AI Tumor Board is an open-source demo of a multidisciplinary oncology board run by up to nine specialist AI agents — a radiation oncologist, medical oncologist, surgical oncologist, clinical pharmacist, molecular oncologist, pathologist, hematologist, transplant / cellular-therapy specialist, and a clinical-trial matcher.
+Paste a clinical vignette and watch the agents independently research the case across PubMed, ClinicalTrials.gov, openFDA, DailyMed, RxNorm, CIViC, and the open web, then discuss across rounds until they converge on a consensus recommendation — which you can export to PDF.

 Every recommendation is grounded in evidence retrieved at run-time.
 Agents that cannot find supporting evidence abstain rather than answer from training knowledge.
 Citations link to the underlying source.